Skip to main contentSkip to footer

 Guidance for Postgraduate Research Students

-BSMS postgraduate research (PGR) student ethics applications are made and submitted electronically via the online ethics review application system in Sussex Direct via the link below.
+BSMS postgraduate research (PGR) student ethics applications are made and submitted electronically via the online ethics review application system in Ethics RM via the link below.

 Applications for a range of health-related research involving healthy human participants, their biomaterial, or personal data are all eligible for review.

-PGR applications are reviewed by Brighton and Sussex Medical School’s Research Governance and Ethics Committee (RGEC) which meets monthly at scheduled meetings.
+PGR applications are reviewed by the Science Engineering and Medicine Faculty Research Ethics Committee: Brighton and Sussex Medical School’s Research Governance and Ethics Committee (SEM: BSMS FREC)

 *Ethics approval must be obtained before the research starts, and any data collection or recruitment activities commence*